What is CFD trading and how does it work?

 What assets can you trade with CFDs?

-- Global shares like Apple, Tesla and HSBC
+- Global shares like Apple, Tesla, and HSBC.

-- Stock indices such as the S&P 500 or FTSE 100
+- Stock indices such as the US 500 or UK 100.

-- Commodities like gold, oil and silver
+- Commodities like gold, oil, and silver.

-- Major and minor forex pairs: EUR/USD, USD/JPY and more
+- Major and minor forex pairs: EUR/USD, USD/JPY, and more.

-- Cryptocurrencies including bitcoin and ether
+- Cryptocurrencies including bitcoin and ether.

 Example CFD trade